 Do I need to contact ProctorU to tell them I have accommodations?
 How will the proctor know what my accommodations are?

 It is not necessary for you to contact ProctorU in advance of your test appointment to confirm receipt of your approved accommodations.
-The details of approved accommodations for all test takers are provided to ProctorU directly by LSAC.
+The details of approved accommodations for all test takers are provided to ProctorU directly by LSAC prior to each testing window.
 Further, the approved section or break timing for your test is built-into the LawHub computer software that is used for all remotely proctored test takers (including those with paper-and-pencil or braille format).
-Please be aware that LSAC is no longer issuing separate “confirmation letters” for approved accommodations.

-What if I don’t have a private and/or quiet room in which to take the test due to my personal living situation during the COVID-19 emergency?
+What if I don’t have a private and/or quiet room in which to take the remotely proctored test due to my personal living situation?

-LSAC understands that some candidates may not have access to a quiet or private room in which to take a remotely proctored test, particularly during this time of disruption and social distancing due to the COVID-19 emergency.
+LSAC understands that some candidates may not have access to a quiet or private room in which to take a remotely proctored test.
 Assistance with a quiet or private room is available for all test takers, without having to request disability-related accommodations.
-Any candidate planning to take the remotely proctored LSAT who needs assistance with a quiet or private room in which to test must make note of their situation via the form in their LSAC online account by the Assistance Request deadline established for each test administration, so that we may work with them to try to address their needs.
+Any candidate planning to take the remotely proctored LSAT who needs assistance with a quiet or private room in which to test should submit the LSAT Assistance Request form available on the homepage of their LSAC online account before the Assistance Request deadline established for each test administration, so that we may work with them to try to address their needs.

 Are breaks available as an accommodation on the online, live remote-proctored LSAT and, if so, are test takers allowed to leave the camera view to use the restroom?